tuuyen13/PowerBI-Projects/README.md

 ## 2. Case Study #2 - Analyzing Customer Churn
 The problem: Solving customer churn
-- A fictitious dataset about churn from a Telecom provider (Databel)
+- A dataset about churn from a Telecom provider (Databel)
 - Your task: discover why customers are churning
 ### Customer status
 | Variable           | Description                                       |